Madhulita Mohapatra

 Madhulita Mohapatra (born 1978) is a dancer from India.
 She is an exponent of Indian classical dance, Odissi.
 She is also a Sambalpuri folk dancer for more than 20 years.
 She has been performing and teaching Odissi and Sambalpuri folk dance since the last 15 years.
 She started an Odissi school at Bengaluru in June 2008.
 She is also a performer, choreographer and trainer.

 Early life

 Mohapatra is born in Bhawanipatna, Kalahandi district, Odisha.
 She did her post-graduation in Commerce and Business Administration.
-She learnt her basics from Guru Krushna Chandra Sahoo at Kalahandi Kala Kendra, Bhawanipatna before receiving her Nrutya Acharya from Odisha Dance Academy under the guidance of Padma Shri Guru Gangadhar Pradhan, Padma Shri Guru Aruna Mohanty and Guru Pabitra Kumar Pradhan.
+She learnt her basics from Guru Krushna Chandra Sahoo at Kalahandi Kala Kendra, Bhawanipatna before receiving her Nrutya Acharya from Odisha Dance Academy under the guidance of Padma Shri Gangadhar Pradhan, Padma Shri Aruna Mohanty and Pabitra Kumar Pradhan.
 She married Imaraan, an IT engineer.
-After marriage, with the support of her husband, she quit her job and moved to Bengaluru in 2008 and later started a dance school, Nrityantar Academy of Performing Arts, to spread the Odissi dance culture in South India.
+After marriage, with the support of her husband, she quit her job and moved to Bengaluru in 2008 and later, started a dance school, Nrityantar Academy of Performing Arts, to spread the Odissi dance culture in South India.
 She is a qualified cost accountant.